 Influencing UK policy and practice

 We work to influence and support UK Governments and other development organisations to ensure people with disabilities benefit from their international development programmes.
-For example, we contributed to the Department for International Development’s Disability Framework and have been involved in the current consultations of the Foreign, Commonwealth and Development Office refresh of the strategy, which sets out their approach to disability-inclusion, offer training in disability-inclusion to mainstream development organisations and regularly provide evidence and recommendations to the UK Parliament.
+For example, we contributed to the Department for International Development’s Disability Framework and have been involved in the current consultations of the Foreign, Commonwealth and Development Office refresh of the strategy, which sets out their approach to disability-inclusion.
+We offer training in disability-inclusion to mainstream development organisations and regularly provide evidence and recommendations to the UK Parliament.

 Promoting global change